When you buy through links on our site, we may earn an affiliate commission.

 The dough for empanadas venezolanas is traditionally made with cornmeal, lard or vegetable shortening, and salt.
 It typically comes with a cilantro sauce, which gives it another flavor boost.

-How Did I get the Recipe?
+How Did I get the venezuelan empanadas recipe?

 I got the recipe for empanadas venezolanas from a Venezuelan friend of mine.
 She gave me step-by-step instructions on how to make the dough, fillings and sauce so I could recreate it at home.